-Buying a new mattress is exciting, especially if it’s been awhile since you last shopped for one.
+Buying a new mattress is exciting, especially if it’s been a while since you last shopped for one.
 Science has come a long way in just the past few years, and new innovations can allow you to find just the product that will work best for your specific sleep needs.

 However, it would be pretty costly to determine which is best for you based strictly on personal experience.
 There are many different mattress types available on the market, and you owe it to yourself to understand the differences in order to find the one that offers what you’re looking for.
 Here, we will analyze 15 of some of the most common to help you make a more educated purchasing decision.

 When you think of innerspring mattresses, you might imagine yourself as a little kid jumping on a squeaky bed that obviously had some type of metal inside.
 This would be the standard innerspring mattress, and it’s made using a steel coil support system.
 While you may very well remember sleeping on this type of mattress, you have less likely seen what they look like on the inside.
-These products use springs that are connected into a single unit, and, as the number of coils increase, the higher the quality of sleep.
+These products use springs that are connected into a single unit, and, as the number of coils increases, the higher the quality of sleep.

 Although the standard innerspring can seem primitive to those who have since moved on to take advantage of newer mattress technologies, the fact remains that they are still the most popular.
 And there are many good reasons why this is the case.
 Aside from the fact that they are incredibly consumer-friendly when it comes to affordability, they also: